TurboDocx/Docs/docs/How to Create a Deliverable.md

 ## Step 2: Creating your Deliverable

 After you've clicked "Create Deliverable" you will be brought to a new page where you will be able to enter and edit all your variables.
-There are multiple ways to enter and edit your variables so for Step 2 we will break it down into 3 parts: Simple Text Entries, Non-Simple Text Entries, Enabling and Disabling Variable, and Variable Stacking.
+There are multiple ways to enter and edit your variables so for Step 2 we will break it down into 3 parts: Simple Text Entries, Non-Simple Text Entries, Disabling Variable, and Variable Stacking.

 ### Simple Text Entries